By Roy Stevenson

-But, eventually I noticed I was scrambling around cranking out these short pieces and they were killing my time . . . time that I should have been spending developing longer feature stories and bringing in more money.
+But, eventually I noticed I was scrambling around cranking out these short pieces and they were killing my time.
+I should have been spending that time developing longer feature stories and bringing in more money.

 I also believe that if an editor really likes the story idea in your query letter, your idea will be accepted for publication as a feature story.
 If you’ve got a great story to tell, it won’t matter if you haven’t written for them before.

-Looking back after eight years of travel writing, I’ve still managed to sell 900 articles to 190 different magazines, newspapers, trade journals, in-flights, on-boards, and travel websites.
-So deciding not to pitch front of book articles hasn’t harmed me.
+Looking back after ten years of travel writing, I’ve still managed to sell over 1000 articles to 200 different magazines, newspapers, trade journals, in-flights, on-boards, and travel websites.
+Deciding not to pitch front of book articles hasn’t harmed me.

 So what about you?
-I’ve presented two sides to this argument so that you can consider each approach.
+I’ve presented two sides to the decision to write FOBs - or not.
+You can consider each approach and decide for yourself.

-You’ll have to decide whether you want to start or enhance your writing career by pitching front-of-the-book articles.
+It's up to you whether you want to start or enhance your writing career by pitching front-of-the-book articles.